Where to purchase: From Yesstyle LINK – use my discount code CVQFZA to get some % off your purchase!

 Full Ingredients: WATER / AQUA / EAU, GLYCERIN, PROPANEDIOL, PHENYL TRIMETHICONE, PANTHENOL, METHYL TRIMETHICONE, HYDROGENATED POLY(C6-14 OLEFIN), 1,2-HEXANEDIOL, POLYMETHYLSILSESQUIOXANE, HYDROXYETHYL ACRYLATE/SODIUM ACRYLOYLDIMETHYL TAURATE COPOLYMER, AMMONIUM ACRYLOYLDIMETHYLTAURATE/VP COPOLYMER, GLYCERYL STEARATE CITRATE, C14-22 ALCOHOLS, ARACHIDYL ALCOHOL, STEARIC ACID, GLYCERYL STEARATE, BUTYROSPERMUM PARKII (SHEA) BUTTER, PALMITIC ACID, GLYCERYL CAPRYLATE, BEHENYL ALCOHOL, C12-20 ALKYL GLUCOSIDE, ETHYLHEXYLGLYCERIN, BUTYLENE GLYCOL, DISODIUM EDTA, ARACHIDYL GLUCOSIDE, SORBITAN ISOSTEARATE, MADECASSOSIDE, PENTYLENE GLYCOL, SCUTELLARIA BAICALENSIS ROOT EXTRACT, MYRISTIC ACID, LAURIC ACID, CITRUS AURANTIUM AMARA (BITTER ORANGE) FLOWER EXTRACT, CHAMAECYPARIS OBTUSA LEAF EXTRACT, TOCOPHEROL

-Texture: It’s a cream that boarders on a gel the way it spreads on the skin.
+Texture: It’s a cream/gel that spreads very very far.
 It does feel near-watery on the skin.
-Not sticky, unless you apply a lot.
+It can be sticky if you apply too much.
 I think less is more anyway with this because it spreads so well.

 Note: You can see that this is lightweight, but there is a presence of oil.
 This cream isn’t entirely water, it almost has a silicone slip BUT IT DOESN’T FEEL LIKE PURE SILICONE.